COVID-19 spread prompts new restrictions for region including Dubuque, Clayton, Delaware, Jones counties

-Iowa Gov. Kim Reynolds this morning announced plans to implement additional mitigation measures in northeast Iowa after the region reached the highest possible level on the state’s COVID-19 risk chart.
+Iowa Gov. Kim Reynolds this morning announced plans to implement additional mitigation measures in northeast Iowa after the region reached one of the highest possible levels on the state’s COVID-19 risk chart.

 She is ordering residents to stay home for everything but work and essential errands amid growing concern about coronavirus outbreaks at meatpacking plants and nursing homes.